 Key Considerations for the accurate and repeatable test of fuel rails are:

 Vacuum Instruments Corporation has been designing and manufacturing customized systems to test these parts as well as other Power Delivery Applications for decades.
-During this time, we have developed and innovated several System, Test and or Fixturing differentiators, to include:
+During this time, we have developed and innovated several System, Test and or Fixturing differentiators, including:

 Careful attention to the test-part pressure is critical.
 Damage to the parts’ integrity and part distortion can easily occur without precise pressure monitoring.
 At VIC we specialize in proven techniques to ensure proper part evacuation and charging during the entire leak test process.

 Our well established hard-vac leak testing capabilities provide reliable and repeatable leak test results on critical fuel tank applications.
 Our live helium part percentage correction techniques allow for accurate leak rate readings, even with the challenge of low pressure charging as found in fuel tank applications.
 Part support and fixturing are also critical items that VIC has demonstrated experience in for accurate leak testing of fuel tanks.

 High-pressure, direct-injection fuel rails have a maximum allowable leak rate spec of 10-4 atmospheric cubic centimeters per second (atm-cc/sec).
 Leak testing fuel rails with helium, often with the fuel injectors installed, in a vacuum chamber is a common process.